-Online retail is the main economic growth driver in the UK, Europe and North America and the forecasts for 2017, even with the impending Brexit looming over us, online shopping is still expected to continue to grow.
-According to the Centre for Retail Research, the value of the online market in the UK is in the region of £60bn and increasing.
+Online retail is the main economic growth driver in the UK, Europe and North America and the forecasts for 2018, even with the impending Brexit looming over us, online shopping is still expected to continue to grow.
+According to Statista, UK retail eCommerce sales are expected to grow to £76.41b by the end of 2018.
 With new eCommerce stores continually entering the marketplace, it goes without saying that as an online store owner, you need to make sure that your website is fit for purpose and up to the competition.
-Speaking from experience of previously owning our own online store, our eCommerce Store Checklist is designed to make sure you’re online ready for 2017.
+Speaking from experience of previously owning our own online store, our eCommerce Store Checklist is designed to make sure you’re online ready for 2018.

 When we launched our online store back in 2005, the main purpose was to really get an understanding of how an online store operated in the business sense.
 At that time, online shopping was just beginning to take off, but the rapid progression over the 5 years our store was operational, was phenomenal.
 Since that time, as already much has changed, but the fundamentals of business and operational management of an online store are pretty much still the same.